mattshiel/NFA-regexp-engine/README.md

 > The NFA for a regular expression is built up from partial NFAs for each subexpression with a different construction for each operator.

 ie. The overall NFA is made up from lots of smaller NFA fragments.
+These smaller fragments are stored in a stack structure in my program.

+The overall NFA in my program is then reflected as linked collection of state structures.
+This NFA can then be used to test a string against.

+## Extras

+1. The user has menu options for adding an infix or postfix notation regexp.
+2. The '?' operator was added as an extra to the project.
+3. The '+' operator was added as an extra to the project.
+4. The NFA engine can recognize strings over the alphabet [a-z] and [A-Z]

 ## References